 Note: I may be able to send out one of these immediately, but usually I'll need anywhere from three to five days to assemble and test one.
 See the 'Ordering' page on the thaudio.com website for details.

 The Swamp Gas Fuzz is the latest fuzz offering from TH Audio.
 See the videos and the description below for more information.

 As with the fuzz units that TH Audio has offered in the past, the fuzz-producing transistors in the Swamp Gas are socketed, not soldered in place.
-As of May 2014, one of these transistors is Germaium (usually an AC176) and the other is Silicon (BC109C).
+As of 2017, one of these transistors is Germanium (usually an AC176) and the other is Silicon (BC109C).
 Both of these transistors can be easily replaced, with a wide variety of Germanium and/or Silicon NPN transistors, which can be re-biased with the onboard trimpots.
 See below for more information about that.

 Despite the sockets and trimpots and such, no initial setup is required - the Swamp Gas will arrive ready to plug in and play.